CJMvS/spede_sampler/README.md

 1. Reads in an aligned Fasta file, and randomly select *n* sequences *p* times.
 These files are saved in an output folder.
 For example, a sequence alignment of ten COI sequences might be uploaded.
 The user may wish to randomly select 50% of this dataset without replacement, and repeat this process 15 times.
 The program will thus write out 15 Fasta files to a folder, where each file contains a random selection of five sequences.

 2. Loops through the output folder to produce a Maximum Likelihood (ML) phylogeny for each resampled Fasta file.
-There are two ML programs available: FastTree and RAxML.
+The two ML programs available are FastTree and RAxML.

 3. Loops through each ML phylogeny and runs a GMYC species delimitation analysis on it in order to estimate the number of clusters and entities present.